Chaperoning Minors at USA Ultimate Events

 • Pass a NCSI Background check (cost is $21.50 for two years, some additional fees may apply for a limited number of specific counties)

-• Have immediate access to USAU Medical Authorization forms for all minors (or an approved school form)
+• Have immediate access to USAU Medical Authorization forms for all minors (or an approved school or organization form)

 • Be present at the team event